Pruritic folliculitis of pregnancy: Suspected risk factors

-Signs and Symptoms
+Signs and symptoms

 The signs and symptoms of pruritic folliculitis of pregnancy include: redness of the skin, small red bumps that surrounds a hair follicle, and red bumps that are filled with pus "that usually appear first on the abdomen and may spread to the chest, upper portion of the back, shoulders, arms, and thighs" and it occurs during the second or third trimester of pregnancy.
 These symptoms are typically "mildly pruritic or asymptomatic" lasting between one week to several months.
 However, symptoms usually self-relieves spontaneously within one month after birth.

 Diagnosis

 The diagnosis of pruritic folliculitis of pregnancy is established based on clinical features such as redness of the skin consisting of small red bumps that surrounds a hair follicle and histopathologic features such as immune cells within the pus along with microscopic testing that shows there is no bacteria, microorganism, or other conditions that could cause itchy skin.
 Diagnosis for pruritic folliculitis of pregnancy requires patients to go through a biopsy, which consists of taking samples from the tissue to evaluate whether their lesions match the physical factors of pruritic folliculitis.
-Other pregnancy associated skin diseases must be ruled out along side obstetric cholestasis, which is a disorder that affects the liver during pregnancy.
+Other pregnancy associated skin diseases must be ruled out alongside obstetric cholestasis, which is a disorder that affects the liver during pregnancy.

 There is a great deal of overlap between the following conditions in pregnancy: eczema, prurigo, and pruritic folliculitis.
 Because of this, they are grouped in a class called atopic eruption of pregnancy.
 Compared to other pregnancy associated skin conditions, conditions in the class of atopic eruption of pregnancy occurs much earlier.